leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Use an array to count the numbers of characters.

+## 390. Elimination Game (Medium)

+Record the head position.
+Head position changes only when it is the odd turn or even turn but odd number of numbers left.

+Move head position for `shift`. `shift` doubles every turn.

 ## 400. Nth Digit

 There are 9 numbers with 1 bit, 90 with 2 bits, etc.